Alan Wake: SalesAlan Wake was released the same week as Red Dead Redemption, and initial sales were slow; NPD Group stated sales for the first two weeks reached 145,000 units while Red Dead Redemption had reached 1.5 million during the same period. However, in the months that followed, it gained more sales traction through word-of-mouth.

 IndustryGamers reported in December 2011 that sales of Alan Wake, currently reported at 330,000 by NPD Group, were omitting about 900,000 units digitally redeemed during the Xbox's 2011 Holiday Bundle, in addition to an additional 170,000 global units, bringing the total sales to around 1.4 million.

-On 13 March 2012, Remedy Entertainment announced that the game has passed 2 million copies sold, including Xbox 360 and PC.
+On 13 March 2012, Remedy Entertainment announced that the game had passed 2 million copies sold, including Xbox 360 and PC.
 On 23 May 2013, Remedy creative director Sam Lake announced that the game and its stand-alone follow-up had sold 3 million copies.
 On 25 March 2015, Remedy's CEO Matias Myllyrinne tweeted that the franchise had sold over 4.5 million units.
-The following month a Polygon story on the game's prototype for a sequel mentioned that Alan Wake had sold more than 3.2 million copies.
+The following month, a Polygon story on the game's prototype for a sequel mentioned that Alan Wake had sold more than 3.2 million copies.

 According to a report, Alan Wake was the second-most-illegally copied Xbox 360 game of 2010, with more than 1.1 million downloads.
-It includes an amusing feature where if "pirated", the character wears an eye patch during the game.
+The game indicates that a version was pirated by giving the player character an eyepatch.

 Related works

 Spin-off and sequel

 At Alan Wake's release, Remedy had intended for a sequel; developer Oskari Häkkinen stated that Remedy saw the game as "Season 1" and its DLC was to "bridge the gap to what we're working towards."
 Häkkinen stated they were not directly working on a sequel at that time, as Microsoft had focused them to complete the DLC.
 Writer Mikko Rautalahti adds the story is "bigger than one game" and the sequel would be "weird and wonderful".

 In May 2011, leaked information led to Remedy confirming they were working on a new Alan Wake project, but affirmed it was not a full sequel.
 This was ultimately revealed to be Alan Wake's American Nightmare, a short standalone game released in 2012 that follows Alan's adventures after the first game that they wanted to release on the Xbox Live Arcade platform.
-The Remedy team had looked at a project borrowing from zombie and monster films like From Dusk till Dawn, and wanted to create more of a sandbox mode for players to fight off waves of enemies (which became the game's Arcade mode, "Fight Till Dawn"); they then worked these elements into Alan's story, keeping the theme of The Twilight Zone to progress the story.

-Alan Wake II was announced at The Game Awards 2021, for planned release in 2023 on Windows, PlayStation 5 and Xbox Series X/S. The game will be more of a survival horror game than action as the original Alan Wake.
-It will be published by Epic Games Publishing.
+The Remedy team had looked at a project borrowing from zombie and monster films like From Dusk till Dawn, and wanted to create more of a sandbox mode for players to fight off waves of enemies (which became the game's Arcade mode, "Fight Till Dawn"); they then worked these elements into Alan's story, keeping the theme of The Twilight Zone to progress the story.Alan Wake 2 was announced at The Game Awards 2021, for planned release in 2023 on Windows, PlayStation 5 and Xbox Series X/S. The game was released on October 27, 2023, published by Epic Games Publishing.
+Unlike Alan Wake, which is an action-adventure game, Alan Wake 2 is a survival horror game.